The-best-cat/Unity_asset-2D_trail_effect-Free/README.md

 This is the free version which only contains the core features.
 For full features, consider buying the [Pro](https://assetstore.unity.com/packages/slug/321931) version (waiting to be reviewed).
 To download the package or to get more information, please visit the [Asset Store](https://assetstore.unity.com/packages/slug/321665) (waiting to be reviewed).

 Online documentations are accessable from the asset store in the description.
 PDF documentations are also included in the package.
-English and Traditional Chinese documentations are currently available.
+English and Traditional Chinese translations are currently available.